archernar/vim-flashcard/README.md

 # vim-flashcard plugin
-i    Fast and easy on screen flashcard reference
+    Fast and easy on screen flashcard reference
     Setup as many cards as you like, on whatever topics you like

 ## Screen Shot